MikailaAkeredolu/C13weekend1Java/README.md

 ```
 - Perform the following calculations on the array below named arrayOfNumbers.

-int[] arrayOfNumbers = {12, 4, 67, 8, 90, 23, 4};
+int[] numbersArray = {2, 34, 7, 48, 0, 13, 24};

 Calculations to perform
-- Use a for-loop to print out the sum of all the elements in the array.
+- Use a for-loop to print out all the elements in the array.
+- Also print out the sum of all the elements in the array.
 - Also print out the average of this array.
 ```